ISO 9001 vs AS9100: What’s the Difference?

 3. Counterfeit Parts Prevention

-AS9100 requires a documented process to prevent counterfeit or suspect parts from entering the supply chain.
+AS9100 requires documented processes to prevent counterfeit or suspect parts from entering the supply chain.

 4. Configuration Management